-As one of the most striking differences in bird occurrence from year-to-year in many northern regions of the world, finch irruptions are often exciting events.
-Will this winter have Pine Grosbeaks dripping from the local crabapples?
-Will crossbills be crunching away in the conifers?
-Ron Pittaway’s finch forecast is always a much-anticipated read for US & Canadian birders in the fall, and this year was no different!
+Red Crossbills are predicted to move south in significant numbers this year—check out this article to learn fun facts and ID tips for these enigmatic birds.
+Finch irruptions are often exciting events, enticing birders with crossbills be crunching away in the conifers, and the potential for additional fun like Pine Grosbeaks dripping from the local crabapples.
+Ron Pittaway’s finch forecast is always a much-anticipated read for US & Canadian birders in the fall, and this year is no different!
 At least partially due to drought conditions followed by a record wet spring and summer in the Northeast, this year’s cone crop looks to be perhaps a once in couple-decades event.
-As a result, Red Crossbills will feature prominently in this year’s flight, and to a certain extent already have, as outlined in Ron’s forecast.
+As a result, Red Crossbills will feature prominently in this year’s flight.

 When crossbills were on the move in 2012, we were pleased to feature an article here by Matt Young, one of the North America’s experts on this incredibly complicated species complex.
 This year Tim Spahr is joining the team, who, since that 2012 movement, has become an expert in “typing” crossbill recordings.
 Tim has made several trips to Arizona (along with Lance Benner) to get a better handle on Type 6, in addition to trips to coastal and intermountain areas of the west to record other call types.
 He also has been traveling around portions of the northeast this year to help us get a better handle on what types were breeding this past summer.